CastielWong/DesignPatterns/README.md

 This repository is used to have a quick overview on those design patterns introduced from the book __Head First Design Patterns__.

+A __Pattern__ is a solution to a problem in a context:
+- The __context__ is the situaion in which the pattern applies.
+This should be a recurring situation.
+- The __problem__ refers to the goal you are trying to achieve in this context, but it also referes to any constraints that occur in the context.
+- Ths __solution__ is what you're after: a general design that anyone can apply which resolves the goal and set of constraints.

 Note that the diagram is created via [Draw.io](https://app.diagrams.net/).
 - To export reusable SVG format, config the export:
 	- ZOOM: 100%